-- Indicators of influenza activity have increased in the past week. - ILI activity at EDs increased in the past week while ILI presentations at sentinel GPs • remained below the range of values usually seen at this time of year. - There were 93 influenza cases reported to the Department of Health in the past week. - Non-influenza virus detections at PathWest increased in the past week. •
+- Indicators of influenza activity continued to increase in the past week. - ILI presentations at EDs and sentinel GPs increased in the past week. - The number of influenza cases reported to the Department of Health increased to 146 cases • in the past week. - Non-influenza virus detections at PathWest increased in the past week. •